murny/squad-maker/README.md

   * Any players that cannot be assigned to a squad will be placed on the waiting list (For example, if there are 40 players and the organizer wants 6 squads, there will be 4 players on the waitlist)
 * Each squad must be as closely balance as possible in each of the three skills

-The player data will be made availabe via a REST API from an external data provider.
+The player data will be made availabe via a REST API from the registration team.
 Unfortunately, the API is not yet availabe.
-For now, the provider has offered you sample player data in the players.json file.
+For now, the registration team has offered you sample player data in the players.json file.
 The format of the data in the file will match the format of the REST response when it is available.

 You have decided to build a web application for this task.
 The organizer likes this approach and you discuss the following features:
 * By default, the home page will show all players as being on the waiting list
-* There is a control that allows the user to enter the number of desired squads
+* There will be a control that allows the user to enter the number of desired squads
-* There is a button that, when clicked, will generate the desired number of squads and put the remainder in the waiting list
+* There will be a button that, when clicked, will generate the desired number of squads and put the remainder in the waiting list
-* There is a button that, when clicked, will reset the application and put all of the players back on the waiting list
+* There will be a button that, when clicked, will reset the application and put all of the players back on the waiting list
-* for each squad that is created, display the following:
+* The generated squads will display the following:
   * Details For Each Player
     * Full Player Name
     * Skating Rating